Linaro/website/_posts/previous/2016-02-29-kvm-pciemsi-passthrough-armarm64.md

 ---
-author: eric.auger
-categories:
-- Blog
-date: 2016-02-29 23:08:58
-description: While PCIe passthrough (the process of assigning a PCIe device to a VM, also known as device assignment) is supported through a mostly architecture-agnostic subsystem called VFIO, there are intricate details of an Arm-based system that require special support for Message Signaled Interrupts (MSIs) in the context of VFIO passthrough on Arm server systems.
 excerpt: While PCIe passthrough (the process of assigning a PCIe device to a VM, also known as device assignment) is supported through a mostly architecture-agnostic subsystem called VFIO, there are intricate details of an Arm-based system that require special support for Message Signaled Interrupts (MSIs) in the context of VFIO passthrough on Arm server systems.
+wordpress_id: 10013
 layout: post
-link: /blog/core-dump/kvm-pciemsi-passthrough-armarm64/
+title: KVM PCIe/MSI Passthrough on Arm/Arm64
+image: /assets/images/content/Linaro-Logo.svg
+author: eric.auger
 slug: kvm-pciemsi-passthrough-armarm64
+date: 2016-02-29T23:08:58.000Z
 tags:
   - Core Dump
   - Arm servers
   - kernel
   - Linux
   - Linux on Arm
   - MSI
   - PCIe
   - qemu
   - VFIO
-title: KVM PCIe/MSI Passthrough on Arm/Arm64
-wordpress_id: 10013
+link: /blog/core-dump/kvm-pciemsi-passthrough-armarm64/
+categories:
+  - Blog
+description: While PCIe passthrough (the process of assigning a PCIe device to a VM, also known as device assignment) is supported through a mostly architecture-agnostic subsystem called VFIO, there are intricate details of an Arm-based system that require special support for Message Signaled Interrupts (MSIs) in the context of VFIO passthrough on Arm server systems.
+category: Blog
 ---

 {% include image.html path="/assets/images/blog/core-dump.png" lightbox_disabled="True" alt="core-dump" url="https://wiki-archive.linaro.org/CoreDevelopment" %}